Azure/bicep-registry-modules/avm/res/document-db/database-account/README.md

 ### Parameter: `enableFreeTier`

 Default to false.
 Flag to indicate whether Free Tier is enabled.

 - Required: No
 - Type: bool
+- Default: `False`

+### Parameter: `enableMultipleWriteLocations`

+Default to false.
+Enables the account to write in multiple locations

+- Required: No
+- Type: bool